Should I buy a static caravan? It’s a question we were asking ourselves again and again before taking the plunge!

 Sam grew up with a static caravan and spent most weekends with his family near the beach.
 It sounds like such a dreamy, idyllic childhood.
 His entire summer was one long holiday.

 There are lots of kids on our caravan site and every single one of them just seems so flipping happy.
-They’re constantly outside so they’re all sporty and slim and tanned.
-They’re not indoors haunched over iPads; they’re on the beach, swimming in the sea, chasing their dogs, surfing and getting up to mischief like kids aren’t meant to!
+They’re constantly outside so they’re all sporty and healthy and tanned.
+They’re not indoors haunched over iPads; they’re on the beach, swimming in the sea, chasing their dogs, surfing and getting up to mischief like kids are meant to!

 This is what I want my kids to do!